• Skip to primary navigation

 Lil Angel comes in three different fit models.
 Low volume with a narrow width, medium volume with medium width, and high volume with a wide width.

 I couldn’t give a trial on this as I’m not a toddler anymore.
-But, I talked with a couple of parents and kids about the skate.
+But, I talked with a couple of parents and kids about skating.
 They gave feedback.
-Let’s see their reaction on the Bauer Lil angel.
+Let’s see their reaction to the Bauer Lil angel.

 Feed Back